-The employer must have an accredited asbestos inspector or CIH test, evaluate, and perform sampling to assess workplaces covered by the standards to determine if asbestos is present and if the work will generate airborne fibers.
+An accredited asbestos inspector or CIH should test, evaluate, and perform sampling to assess workplaces covered by the standards to determine if asbestos is present and if the work will generate airborne fibers.

-It's important that the assessment be conducted only by a properly trained and accredited asbestos professional (inspector).
-It is crucial to have materials tested by an accredited asbestos testing lab for definitive analysis because asbestos can be positively identified only with a special type of microscope.
+ACM and PACM should be tested by an accredited asbestos testing lab for definitive analysis because asbestos can be positively identified only with a special type of microscope.

 It's important to evaluate the effectiveness of the Asbestos Safety Program to make sure OSHA, EPA, and state regulations are met.
 A good tool to use in evaluating the company's program is OSHA's Asbestos Self Inspection Checklist.